Welcome to today's edition of the Rush 24-7 Podcast.

 Monday through Thursday, we only talk about things that interest me because I don't want to sit here and be bored.

-But on Friday, uh throw that out.
+But on Friday, throw that out.

 And when we go to the phones, you own the content of the program.

-We'll get to the beer summit in uh in in just a minute, uh, ladies and gentlemen, but the first 12 months of the U.S. recession saw the economy shrink more than twice as much as previously estimated, reflecting even bigger declines in consumer spending and housing according to revised figures.
+But the first 12 months of the U.S. recession saw the economy shrink more than twice as much as previously estimated, reflecting even bigger declines in consumer spending and housing according to revised figures.

 The world's largest economy contracted 1.9% from the fourth quarter of 2007 to the last three months of 2008.

-And still, this is a great example of what state controlled media is.
+And still, this is a great example of what state-controlled media is.

 I just gave you the facts.